pinpoint-apm/pinpoint/src/main/webapp/components/angular-strap/README.md

 [![Banner](http://mgcrea.github.io/angular-strap/images/snippet.png)](http://mgcrea.github.io/angular-strap)

-AngularStrap is a set of native directives that enables seamless integration of [Twitter Bootstrap 3.0+](https://github.com/twbs/bootstrap) into your [AngularJS 1.2+](https://github.com/angular/angular.js) app.
+AngularStrap is a set of native directives that enables seamless integration of [Bootstrap 3.0+](https://github.com/twbs/bootstrap) into your [AngularJS 1.2+](https://github.com/angular/angular.js) app.

-- The only required dependency is [Twitter Bootstrap CSS Styles](https://github.com/twbs/bootstrap/blob/master/dist/css/bootstrap.css)!
+- The only required dependency is [Bootstrap CSS Styles](https://github.com/twbs/bootstrap/blob/master/dist/css/bootstrap.css)!

 >
-AngularStrap was initially written to provide AngularJS wrapping directives for Twitter Bootstrap.
+AngularStrap was initially written to provide AngularJS wrapping directives for Bootstrap.
 It used to leverage the JavaScript code written by Bootstrap's contributors to minimize work, retro-compatibility issues & time to market.
 >
-While it worked pretty well, it required a big JavaScript payload: both jQuery & Twitter Bootstrap libraries.
+While it worked pretty well, it required a big JavaScript payload: both jQuery & Bootstrap libraries.
 When the 1.2 release of AngularJS showed up with the ngAnimate module, greatly simplifying DOM manipulation, we knew it was time for a rewrite!

 ## Documentation and examples